 It is vital that you perform a check-up of your cloud security posture, doubly so if you see warnings or other suspicious behavior in your cloud accounts.

-Tripwire has multiple tools to help secure your cloud infrastructure, from cloud storage file integrity monitoring to vulnerability management and breach detection in your cloud computing resources.
+Tripwire has multiple tools to help secure your cloud infrastructure, from cloud storage monitoring to vulnerability management and breach detection in your cloud computing resources.

-The Tripwire Enterprise Cloud Management Assessor can be used to automatically assess your AWS S3 buckets and objects to determine if they are exposed to anonymous access and even report on objects that have become newly exposed as might happen with accidental changes to access permissions.
+Tripwire Configuration Manager can be used to automatically assess your AWS S3 buckets to determine if they are exposed to anonymous access and even perform automatic remediation and enforcement on buckets that have become newly exposed as might happen with accidental changes to access permissions.

 Since you can’t possibly know everything and be everywhere (any more than you already do), let Tripwire® Configuration Manager automate your cloud security.
 Test drive it with your own cloud accounts or use our sample data to see what simplified cloud monitoring looks like in action.